GuillemSeCa/Linux_LKM/README.md

 ## Module coding
 Once we have the headers installed, I read diagonally the documentation provided and understood that the implementation was the easy part.
 Created 4 functions for the buttons (inputs) and mapping 2 LEDs (outputs).
 Took about 30 minutes, this part.

+One of the last minute additions was the functionality that for each button press It would have to execute a given script.
+At first I thought this would be done with the execute() function from C, but later on I saw it wasn't working and I had to use the call_usermodehelper() to have the job done.
+To solve the 2nd and 3rd argument I had to search for some examples of the function being called and saw what was being expected there.
+I have to add that the official documentation for this function could be better explained, in particular this 2 arguments

 ## Debugging
 To debug the system we used ```tail -f /var/log/kern.log``` to check all the printks were doing great and actuating when they were supposed to actuate.
 This was very useful to detect problems and debug unexpected behaviors.

+# Conclusions

+//TODO:

 <br>